Uberspace/lab/source/guide_synapse.rst

 .. include:: includes/web-backend.rst

-To enable federation as described _Matrix_Federation we need to announce it either via DNS or via .well-known.
+To enable federation as described MatrixFederation_ we need to announce it either via DNS or via .well-known.

 DNS announcement
 ----------------